CashScript/cashscript/website/docs/sdk/testing-setup.md

 ---
-title: Debugging & Testing
+title: Testing Setup
 ---

+Because of deep integration with libauth, CashScript allows for local transaction evaluation without actual interaction with any Bitcoin Cash test network.
+With a MockNetwork environment you can create virtual UTXOs without doing additional preparations.
+This has the advantages of not needing any testnet balances, not having to set up smart contract UTXOs and not having network latency.
+This setup allows for using a testing framework to run repeated automated tests for increased smart contract security.

-To speed up contract development and ensure contract quality and security, CashScript takes advantage of deep integration with libauth.
-This allows for local transaction evaluation without actual interaction with the Bitcoin Cash network.
-For a quick start, you can check out [our testing-suite example](https://github.com/CashScript/cashscript/tree/next/examples/testing-suite) that demonstrates a full development and testing environment for CashScript contracts, similar to Hardhat on Ethereum.
+For a quick start with a CashScript testing setup, you can check out [our testing-suite example](https://github.com/CashScript/cashscript/tree/next/examples/testing-suite) that demonstrates a full development and testing environment for CashScript contracts, similar to Hardhat on Ethereum.

 :::caution
 The CashScript debugging tools only work with the [Simple Transaction Builder](/docs/sdk/transactions).
 We plan to extend the debugging tools to work with the [Advanced Transaction Builder](/docs/sdk/transactions-advanced) in the future.